Test-Time Detoxification without Training or Learning Anything: Experimental Details

 \subsection{Implementation}

-We use vLLM \citep{vllm} to implement our method and to perform fast inference for base-model generations and fluency perplexity computation, leveraging its optimized decoding.
-In particular, vLLM supports efficient batch inference via continuous batching across prompts and decoding steps, enabling concurrent processing while sharing model execution and KV-cache management.
-In our setting, this makes the overhead of batching negligible relative to single-input inference.
-As a result, our test-time procedure therefore reduces to a small number of standard forward passes, equal to the number of test-time optimization iterations.
+We use vLLM~\citep{vllm} to implement our method and to perform fast inference for base-model generations and fluency perplexity computation. vLLM supports efficient batch inference via continuous batching across prompts and decoding steps, enabling concurrent processing with shared model execution.
+In our setting, the $N+1$ forward passes required per iteration are batched into a single call, making each iteration comparable in wall-clock time to a single forward pass.
+The total cost of the optimization loop is therefore approximately that of $\bar{K}$ sequential forward passes.

 For SASA and RAD, we use the authors’ implementation,\footnote{\url{https://github.com/IBM/AISteer360}} which includes an optimized version of RAD that performs better in our setting than the original implementation.\footnote{\url{https://github.com/r-three/RAD}} We use the latter repository to implement the remaining baselines—DExperts, DeStein, GeDi, and Toxification Reversal—which we run using Hugging Face's \texttt{transformers} package \citep{transformers}.